Nerdles15/TensorFlow_halo_finder/README.md

 Feel free to edit the test program as you see fit!

-A test snapshot (64_24Mpc_snapshot) is available at the following link:
+A test snapshot containing 64^3 particles in a 24 Mpc box (64_24Mpc_snapshot) is available at the following link:

 [64_24Mpc_snapshot](https://buffalo.box.com/s/9phuiagxkr64bs34pf83qadqgnn4ip7j)